 Myth 3: Flossing Is Not Important For Preventing Gum Disease

 Flossing is often neglected because people do not consider it important for their mental health.
 The truth is that flossing can substantially affect the condition of your teeth and gums.
 Brushing your teeth helps eliminate food particles and plaque to a certain extent.

 Flossing draws out food and bacteria lodged between your teeth and gums.
 Not cleaning these areas regularly may cause inflammation on the gum line, which may result in gum disease.

 Myth 4: Gum Disease Affects The Mouth Only

-To maintain healthy gums, make sure you brush and floss your teeth regularly and steer clear of harmful habits, such as smoking.
-If you experience any signs of redness or inflammation in your gums, schedule a visit with us at Carolina Smiles Family Dentistry by calling us at (803) 310-4707 today.
+To maintain healthy gums, brush and floss your teeth regularly and steer clear of harmful habits like smoking.
+If you experience any signs of redness or inflammation in your gums, schedule a visit at Carolina Smiles Family Dentistry by calling us at (803) 310-4707 today.